On this page

 With all of that said, California is one of the few States that is actually making a modicum of effort in the realm of attempting to legalize Online Gambling, but their many efforts have failed thus far.
 For example, there were four different bills in 2015 that would have legalized Online Gambling in one way or another, but they all died a procedural death.

-California AB 2863 and AB 167 represent this year's efforts to legalize Online Poker or Online Gambling in general.
+California AB 2863 and AB 167 represent some of the actual efforts to legalize Online Poker or Online Gambling in general.
 This Bill is actually one of the most specific bills presented in a State in which Online Gambling has not been legalized in any form.
 For example, this Bill clearly States that the only form of Online Gambling that would be legal is player-vs.-player Online Poker, so there is no room for House Banked games such as other table card games.
 Among other things, this Bill also spells out that the first sixty million in tax revenue would go to the horse racing industry...I guess that's supposed to be a worthy cause.

 This would not represent the first time for a piece of gambling legislation to get passed in order to prop up the widely ailing racing industry.
 In fact, the only reason West Virginia was allowed to have any casinos in the first place was essentially to support their greyhound and horse racing industries, but mostly it was about the dogs.
 Of course, even with that support, the greyhound industry has gone to the dogs, so to speak, and the State seems to be slowly working on efforts to eventually allow the casinos to phase out the greyhound industry which would otherwise have absolutely no prayer of financially supporting itself.